danfuzz/samizdat/doc/library-guide/Value.md

 #### `totalGe(value, other) -> logic`

-Type-specific total-order comparison, which calls `totalOrder(value, other)` to determine result.
+Class-specific total-order comparison, which calls `totalOrder(value, other)` to determine result.
 Returns `value` if it is considered greater than or equal to `other`.
 It is a fatal error (terminating the runtime) if the two arguments are of different classes.

 #### `totalGt(value, other) -> logic`

-Type-specific total-order comparison, which calls `totalOrder(value, other)` to determine result.
+Class-specific total-order comparison, which calls `totalOrder(value, other)` to determine result.
 Returns `value` if it is considered greater than `other`.
 It is a fatal error (terminating the runtime) if the two arguments are of different classes.

 #### `totalLe(value, other) -> logic`

-Type-specific total-order comparison, which calls `totalOrder(value, other)` to determine result.
+Class-specific total-order comparison, which calls `totalOrder(value, other)` to determine result.
 Returns `value` if it is considered less than or equal to `other`.
 It is a fatal error (terminating the runtime) if the two arguments are of different classes.

 #### `totalLt(value, other) -> logic`

-Type-specific total-order comparison, which calls `totalOrder(value, other)` to determine result.
+Class-specific total-order comparison, which calls `totalOrder(value, other)` to determine result.
 Returns `value` if it is considered less than `other`.
 It is a fatal error (terminating the runtime) if the two arguments are of different classes.

 #### `totalNe(value, other) -> logic`

-Type-specific total-order comparison, which calls `totalEq(value, other)` to determine result.
+Class-specific total-order comparison, which calls `totalEq(value, other)` to determine result.
 Returns `value` if it is *not* considered equal to `other`.
 It is a fatal error (terminating the runtime) if the two arguments are of different classes.